amanat-2003/zoom-clone/README.md

 If you are interested in contributing to the Zoom Clone app, feel free to fork the repository, create a new branch, and submit a pull request with your changes.
 Contributions are welcome and appreciated!

 # Credits
-The Zoom Clone app was created by Amanat Singh using Flutter, Jitsi Meet, and Google Sign-In.
+The Zoom Clone app was created using Flutter, Jitsi Meet, and Google Sign-In.
 Special thanks to the Flutter and Jitsi Meet communities for their open-source contributions that made this app possible.
 And To [Rivaan Ranawat](https://www.youtube.com/@RivaanRanawat) for his amazing video on [Zoom Clone](https://www.youtube.com/watch?v=sMA1dKbv33Y&list=PLlzmAWV2yTgCjoZNF3hLX3puYJir9vSQO&index=11)

-License
+# License
 The Zoom Clone app is released under the MIT License, which allows for free use, modification, and distribution of the app.
 Please refer to the LICENSE file for more information.